brandonramirez/grunt-jsonlint/README.md

       }
     }

-* format, when true JSON.stringify will be used to format the JavaScript (if it is valid)
+* `format`, when true `JSON.stringify` will be used to format the JavaScript (if it is valid)
-* indent, the value passed to JSON.stringify, it can be the number of spaces, or string like "\t"
+* `indent`, the value passed to `JSON.stringify`, it can be the number of spaces, or string like "\t"
-* sortKeys, when true, keys of objects in the output JSON will be sorted alphabetically (format has to be set to true too)
+* `sortKeys`, when true, keys of objects in the output JSON will be sorted alphabetically (format has to be set to true too)

 # Schema Validation

-You can validate JSON files using JSON Schema drafts 04, 06 or 07:
+You can validate JSON files using [JSON Schema] drafts 04, 06 or 07:

     jsonlint: {
       all: {